-Interpretation, available in 56 languages, is an integral part of the clinical service provided to non-English speaking clients.
+Interpreting, available in some 50 languages, is an integral part of the clinical service provided to non-English speaking clients.
 Interpreters work closely with practitioners to foster a spirit of trust between the client, the clinician and themselves.
 This enables the client to feel comfortable and able to talk freely about the torture and other traumatic experiences that he or she has endured.

 The power of empathy

-Many of the 62 people who provide this specialised interpretation service have fled the same conflicts and oppressive regimes as Freedom from Torture clients, and some of them are torture survivors themselves.
+Many of the interpreters (numbering over 40) who provide this specialised interpreting service have fled the same conflicts and oppressive regimes as Freedom from Torture clients, and some of them are torture survivors themselves.
 This gives our interpreters a genuine understanding of clients’ experiences of torture and the difficulties they face starting again in a strange country.

 Interpreters are carefully matched to meet clients' needs with regard to language, gender, region and (where possible) ethnicity.
 This ensures that communication is accurate and that clients and clinicians have the highest level of understanding of each other.

 'Apart from good language and interpreting skills, interpreters must also be committed to the people we are trying to help.
 Sometimes that can be even more important than a language certificate.
 They have to sympathise with the treatment provided to clients and with the campaign against torture, as this is also a crucial part of Freedom from Torture's work.'
 Interpreting Service’s manager, Clarisa Carvalho